vemiBGH/PULSEE/README.md

 The program presented above was made possible thanks to professors Samuele Sanna (Università di Bologna) and Vesna Mitrovic (Brown University), who have been a great help in the interpretation of the physics simulated by the software.

-Further contributions to the developement of the program have been the advices given by Stephen Carr (Brown University) and professor Enrico Giampieri (Università di Bologna).
+Further contributions to the development of the program have been the advices given by Stephen Carr (Brown University) and professor Enrico Giampieri (Università di Bologna).